 William Burke Kirwan and his wife Maria lived at number 11 Upper Merrion Street in Dublin’s city centre.
 In September 1852, the couple were renting a room in Howth, from where they would often take the journey over to the little island.
-William, an artist of “no mean order”, sketched the craggy mounds and shoreline, while 31-year-old Maria, described as a woman of “prepossessing appearance” and a “remarkably fine looking person”, accompanied her husband on these trips, taking walks and swimming in the sea.
+William, an artist of “no mean order”, sketched the craggy mounds and shoreline, while Maria*, described as a woman of “prepossessing appearance” and a “remarkably fine looking person”, accompanied her husband on these trips, taking walks and swimming in the sea.

 Quoting from the Freeman’s Journal at the time, The Irish Times archive piece describes the events on the “beautiful autumn day”, Monday September 6th, when the Kirwans set out from Howth Harbour for the last time.